| VIEW

 How can the striker be captain of the forwards when

-sometimes in games this season there has been only
+sometimes in games this season there has been only one

-reason to laugh at the club.
+to laugh at the club.

-I hear people saying, �Well what
+I hear people saying, �Well what would

-seen seasoned City supporters, for various reasons
+City supporters, for various reasons stop watching their

-stop watching their local team.
-I am not convinced
+local team.
+I am not convinced that the current regime�s

-that the current regime�s plans are going to win them
+plans are going to win them back.
+My own ideas for a

-these pages and others before.
-Simply, I am convinced
+solution have been aired on these pages and others before.

-that hoping to make Chester City a viable financial
+Simply, I am convinced that hoping to make Chester City

-football team is totally unrealistic.
-Let�s be honest,
+successful football team is totally unrealistic.
+Let�s

-it�s not worked before.
+be honest, it�s not worked before.

 An all sports Community Sports Stadium